shuuji3/psycopg/docs/basic/install.rst

 - PostgreSQL client development headers (e.g. the ``libpq-dev`` package).
 - The :program:`pg_config` program available in the :envvar:`PATH`.

+..
     You **must be able** to troubleshoot an extension build, for instance you must be able to read your compiler's error message.
 If you are not, please don't try this and follow the `binary installation`_ instead.

+You **must be able** to troubleshoot an extension build, for instance you must be able to read your compiler's error message.
+If you are not, please don't try this and follow the `binary-install`_ instead.

 If your build prerequisites are in place you can run::